Canon 1300D vs 1DC

 Both the 1300D and the 1DC have been discontinued, but can regularly be found used on eBay.
 The 1300D was replaced by the Canon 2000D, while the 1DC does not have a direct successor.

 So what is the bottom line?
-Which of the two cameras – the Canon 1300D or the Canon 1D C – has the upper hand?
+Is there a clear favorite between the Canon 1300D and the Canon 1D C?
 The listing below highlights the relative strengths of the two models.

 - More compact: Is smaller (129x101mm vs 158x164mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 1060g or 69 percent) and hence easier to carry around.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.